 Meyer lemon adds a special something to the vinaigrette, which comes together quickly with a short list of otherwise basic ingredients.

 For those who may not be familiar, a Meyer lemon is native to China and thought to be a cross between a lemon and a mandarin or common orange.
 Meyer lemons are sweeter and thinner-skinned than regular lemons, but they can be hard to find.

 The growing season for Meyer lemons stretches from November to April, although the height of their season is in the heart of winter.

 To enjoy recipes that call for Meyer lemons when they cannot be found, however, I have an easy fix.
 Simply mix equal parts regular lemon juice with freshly squeezed orange juice.
 Tangerine or clementine juice is my favorite, but any sweet orange will do.
 This readily available combination provides a close approximation to the appealing flavor afforded by the harder-to-find fruit.

-Chopped apples, pomegranate seeds, walnuts, pumpkin seeds (pepitas), and cannellini beans are all well-suited additions or substitutions to this salad.
+Similarly, chopped apples, pomegranate seeds, walnuts, pumpkin seeds (pepitas), avocado, and cannellini beans are all well-suited additions or substitutions to this salad.
 A few handfuls of coleslaw mix provide a quick alternative to the shredded carrots and cabbage.

-Yields 4 entree size servings or 8 side dish servings.
+Yield: 4 entree servings or 8 side dish servings

 - 1 large bunch kale (8-10 ounces or about 10 cups)